-The Foundation's Level 3 investments have been valued based on unadjusted account statement balances as reported by insurance companies or trustees.
-As a result, there were no unobservable inputs that have been internally developed by UIF in determining the fair values of its investments at June 30, 2020 or 2019.
-During the years ended June 30, 2020 and 2019, the Foundation did not have any transfers of assets between any levels of the fair value hierarchy.
+The Foundation's Level 3 investments have been valued based on unadjusted account statement balances as reported by investment managers, insurance companies, or trustees.
+For Level 3, private real estate funds' appraisal values, as prepared by third parties and reported by the investment fund manager, are used as the fair value measure.
+As a result, there were no unobservable inputs that have been internally developed by the Foundation in determining the fair values of its investments at June 30, 2021 or 2020.